thaydan/ocp5/README.md

 # ocp5

 ocp5 is a open source blog build in PHP.
+It is perfect for entrepreneurs who want to gain visibility on the internet.
+Optimised for SEO.

 ## Installation
 1. Download project files.